 Landing pages convert insanely faster than optin forms.
 Whether you want to get more sales, drive more traffic to a page, get more email subscribers, or get more downloads, they work better than anything else.

 It takes time to build a landing page that’s optimized for more conversion.
-Moreover the page builders like Elementor, Beaver, Divi do not compliment a beginner.
-Surely they are easy to use but it takes time to get used to them.
+Moreover, the page builders like Beaver Builder do not compliment a beginner.
+Surely they are easy to use, but it takes time to get used to them.

 Let’s get right into it.